kgalant/PackageBuilder/README.md

 ###### Yes, I know that the property file parameters should be better aligned to the longnames of the commandline parameters.
 Coming in a future version!

 ---

-#### Use of skipItems parameter
-what to not put into the package.xml (omit) - regular expressions that will be matched against a string of {componentType}:{componentName}, so e.g. ApexClass:MySuperClass.
-I.e. by entering `skipItems=ApexClass.*` all classes will be omitted, while `skipItems=ApexClass:.*Super.*` will omit the classes MySuperClass, SuperClass2 and MyOtherSuperClass, but leave MyClass in the package.xml can also be used without the component type in front, e.g. `skipItems=.*Super.*` will skip the classes MySuperClass, SuperClass2 and MyOtherSuperClass as well as the object MySuperCustomObject, etc.
-Multiple patterns can be provided separated by commas.

 #### Example:
 ```